Quercetin 3-O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 3,5,7,3',4'-pentahydroxyflavone, whereas its two products are S-adenosylhomocysteine and 3-methoxy-5,7,3',4'-tetrahydroxyflavone.
+This is a methylation reaction in which the flavonol, quercetin, is converted to 3-O-methylquercetin.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:3,5,7,3',4'-pentahydroxyflavone 3-O-methyltransferase.
 Other names in common use include flavonol 3-O-methyltransferase, and flavonoid 3-methyltransferase.
-This enzyme participates in flavonoid biosynthesis.